MicrosoftDocs/xamarin-docs/docs/android/app-fundamentals/notifications/local-notifications.md

 -   The priority of the notification: minimum, low, default, high, or maximum.
 On Android 8.0 and higher, the priority is set via a [_notification channel_](#notification-channels).

--   The visibility of the notification on the lockscreen: public, private, or secret.
+-   The visibility of the notification on the lock screen: public, private, or secret.

 -   Category metadata that helps Android classify and filter the